Department of Post-Secondary Education, Training and Labour

 Fredericton, NB E3B 5H1

-Equal Opportunity Employer: We are an Equal Opportunity Employer.
+EQUAL OPPORTUNITY EMPLOYER: We are an Equal Opportunity Employer.
 We are committed to building a workforce that reflects the diversity of our communities in which we live and serve.
 We encourage and support applications from Indigenous persons, persons with disabilities, and members of visible minority groups.
-Candidates registered with the Equal Employment Opportunity Program and veterans, who are among the most qualified, will be given preference at the time of selection
+Candidates registered with the Equal Employment Opportunity Program and veterans, who are among the most qualified, may be given preference at the time of selection.

 Check out what it is like to work at the Government of New Brunswick, where we are working together as One Team One GNB to improve the lives of New Brunswickers every day!